corecoding/Vitals/README.md

-*gnome-shell-extension-cpu-temperature* is an extension for displaying system temperature data in GNOME Shell.
+*gnome-shell-extension-sensors* (previously known as gnome-shell-extension-cpu-temperature) is an extension for displaying CPU temperature, hard disk temperature, voltage and CPU fan RPM in GNOME Shell.

-The extension uses [sensors] from lm_sensors package (lm-sensors for Debian systems) to read temperature for different CPU cores and adapters.
+The extension uses [sensors] from lm_sensors package (lm-sensors for Debian systems) to read temperature for different CPU cores and adapters, voltage data and fan speed.
 If lm_sensors is not installed, temperature is read from [system files].

 Optionally, this extension uses [hddtemp] to read hard drive temperature data.
-The data is updated every 15 seconds.

 Installation